aldertzomer/shell-genomics/_episodes/01-introduction.md

 > >
 > > The additional information given includes the name of the owner of the file,
 > > when the file was last modified, and whether the current user has permission
 > > to read and write to the file.
+In section [Section 3 - working with files and directories](https://aldertzomer.github.io/shell-genomics/03-working-with-files/) we'll explain more what the actual letters in which position actually mean.
 > >
 > {: .solution}
 {: .challenge}